Pug health problems

 Treatment will depend on the severity of the condition and will often be managed by ointments, but surgery may be required for the more serious cases.

 Eye ulcers are damage to the cornea, or the surface of the eye, and can vary in size and severity.
 Pugs are more susceptible to this condition but it can also be caused by trauma, infection or disease, meaning there are certain ways to prevent your pet from developing a corneal ulcer.

 By protecting your dog’s eye and avoiding long grasses, undergrowth and bushes you will be helping prevent an injury that would result in an ulcer.

 Elbow and Hip Dysplasia

-Dysplasia is when a dog’s elbow or hip joint develops abnormally meaning that the ball and socket don’t fit properly resulting in deterioration and pain for your dog.
+Dysplasia is when a dog’s elbow or hip joint develops abnormally, meaning that the ball and socket don’t fit properly, resulting in deterioration and pain for your dog.
 Pugs will usually show signs of this painful condition between six to 12 months of age as it’s often caused by the dog’s genetics, but it can develop from improper exercise when their joints are still developing as they grow.

 Treatment for this condition depends on the severity of the condition but can vary from anti-inflammatories to surgery.

-It is often a genetic condition in pugs and is often so varied between patients that vets have developed a grading system based on how mobile the kneecap is.
+It is often a genetic condition in pugs and is so varied between patients that vets have developed a grading system based on how mobile the kneecap is.

-Treatment for a luxating patella can depend on a dog’s grading but some can be left and monitored, others will be given anti-inflammatories or even corrective surgery.
+Treatment for a luxating patella can depend on a dog’s grading but while some can be left and monitored, others will be given anti-inflammatories or even corrective surgery.